zserge/zserge.github.io/src/blog/tcl-interpreter.md

 Partcl has a special `tcl_value_t` type and a number of functions to work with it.
-By default it's just a char pointer, but one can rewrite ~100 lines to optimize it for his needs (e.g. use a pool of strings, or handle lists separately).
+By default it's just a char pointer, but one can rewrite ~100 lines to optimize it for their needs (e.g. use a pool of strings, or handle lists separately).
 In other words, we have an abstract type and the implementation may vary.